 - Able to complete Baseline measurements within two weeks of starting anti-cancer treatment (if applicable)

 What would I have to do in this study?

 You will receive instructions to follow a healthy diet containing a specific amount of protein over 12 weeks.
-The study involves 4 visits to the Clinical Research Unit at the University of Alberta.
+The study involves 4 visits to the Human Nutrition Research Unit at the University of Alberta.
 You will also be contacted on a weekly basis to check in on questions related to your diet and any symptoms that may affect your food intake.

 What are the possible treatments?

 All participants will be randomly (by chance) assigned to one of two groups in the study.

 Group A: A diet containing 1 gram of protein per kilogram of body weight per day.

 Group B: A diet containing 2 grams of protein per kilogram of body weight per day.

 You will receive detailed instructions to follow your diet.
 We will contact you on a regular basis to assist with your nutritional plan.